DPD France supports you while sending parcels to the United Kingdom

 DAP

-• The importer will be notified via SMS & email to pay the amounts due.
+• The importer will be notified via SMS & email to pay the amounts due (Phone number and email required).

-• Payment of VAT by the importer in the United Kingdom indicated on the invoice.
+• Automatic payment of customs duties and taxes by the importer in the UK via the DAN number provided on the invoice.

 • Importers must be registered at the HMRC and get a DAN number to use this option.

-• Importers are invited to contact DPD UK: [email protected] to authorise them to use their DAN.
+• Importers must contact DPD UK by e-mail (address will be privately disclosed) to authorise them to use their DAN.

 The customer has a UK bank account which allows HMRC to deduct VAT directly from this account.